Sustainable healthcare: Greener NHS

+Oral Medication Waste Reduction

+Medication is integral to improving health; however, it has profound environmental effects by acting as a major contributor to greenhouse gas emissions through incineration and can be toxic to environmental life.
+Also, oral medication, especially cancer drugs, have become increasingly expensive, causing people to carry a large financial burden.
+To combat the environmental and financial implications of medication, many states have implemented Drug Repository programs for cancer medication, where individuals can donate their excess and unused medication for other individuals.
+Specifically, in 2023, a Cancer and Hematology center in Grand Rapids, Michigan, launched its own Cancer Drug Repository Program in Western Michigan.
+The program has aimed to enable Michigan residents to donate and exchange unused cancer medication, with hopes to alleviate the financial burden of cancer drugs as well as reduce environmental repercussions through waste reallocation.

 Healthcare without Harm

 Healthcare without Harm is a nongovernmental organization (NGO) that aims to reduce the environmental impact of healthcare around the world.
 It was established in the United States of America (USA) in 1996 after a team of health care professionals realised the bi-products of the medical waste incinerators were having a direct negative impact on the health of the local population.
 The organisation now works internationally to assist health care organisations in delivering healthcare, without negatively impacting human health or causing environmental damage.

 Global Climate and Health Alliance

 The Global Climate and Health Alliance (GCHA) is an international organisation of health care and development groups.
 The aim of the organisation is centred around minimising the health impacts of climate change and encouraging the health co-benefits achieved by tackling climate change.